ArronJablonowski/threatHunt_pcaps/README.md

 brew install wireshark
 ```

-On Ubuntu, prefer the current Wireshark packages over older distro defaults when possible.
+On Ubuntu, use the current Wireshark packages over older distro defaults when possible.

 ## Usage